asisante/ijwf_analysis_defensible_space/README.md

 # IJWF Article Analysis Files

-This is the STATA files associated with the International Journal of Wildland Fire article titled, "Understanding Homeowners’ Decisions to Mitigate Wildfire Risk and Create Defensible Space: Evidence from Nevada".
+These are the STATA files associated with the International Journal of Wildland Fire article titled, "Understanding Homeowners’ Decisions to Mitigate Wildfire Risk and Create Defensible Space: Evidence from Nevada".
 This analysis used Probit regression models to determine the underlying motivators behind a homeowners' decision to create and maintain defensible space in Nevada.

 ### Abstract